Glenn Ryan

 Glenn Ryan (born 20 October 1972) is a Gaelic football manager and former player.
-He has been manager of the Kildare county team since 2021.
+He was manager of the Kildare county team between 2021 and 2024.

 Ryan previously managed Longford and the Kildare under-21 team.

 He captained the Kildare team during its most successful period in recent history, leading the Lilywhites to the 1998 All-Ireland Senior Football Championship Final and collecting Leinster medals in 1998 and again in 2000.
 Ryan's contribution was recognised with All Stars Awards in 1997 and 1998 and a place on the Kildare Team of the Millennium.

 He played his club football with Round Towers, winning the county title with them three times.

 Management

 Kildare under-21 team

 Ryan managed the Kildare under-21 team to a Leinster Under-21 Football Championship in 2008 and went on to the All-Ireland Under 21 Football Championship final only to lose out to Kerry on the day.